guitarvydas/0dv2/syntax-mapper/README.md

 - might be hard to fix in a general manner
 - might just use a post-pass to clean up `\nl)` -> `)\nl`
 - undecided
+- actually, there should be no unls remaining in the source (just nls) after transpilation